ziyux/CNN_LSTM_V2/README.md

 rolling.csv : the dataset info file

-Note: Put the above files and dataset/ folder into the same folder to run
+Note: Put the above files and dataset folder into the same folder to run